microsoft/FluidFramework/components/experimental/vltava/README.md

 ### [Anchor](./src/components/anchor/anchor.ts)

 **Anchor** is a simple attempt at a Root Component.
-Current thoughts are that the Root Component will be be a way to decouple the default view from the Container and also offer a surface area API to the Hosting Application.
+Currently the Anchor component is a view proxy to the Vltava component.

-Currently the Anchor component is simply a view proxy to the Vltava component.
+Future thoughts are that the Root Component will be be a way to further decouple the default view from the Container and also offer a surface area API to the Hosting Application.

 ### [Tabs](./src/components/tabs/tabs.tsx)